zhong-j-yu/rekex/doc/UsersGuide.md

 *All `public` methods declared in the catalog class are explicit ctors.*
 Do not declare public methods that are not intended as ctors.
-`@Ctor` and `static` are allowed on ctors, but not required.
+Ctors in the catalog can optionally be marked with `@Ctor` and/or `static`.

-If a ctor catalog is used to define some ctors, the catalog class must be provided to the parser builder, an instance of the catalog must be provided to the constructor of the parser.
+If a catalog is used to define some ctors, the catalog class must be provided to the parser builder, and an instance of the catalog must be provided to the constructor of the parser.

     PegParser<JsonValue> parser = new PegParserBuilder()
         .rootType(JsonValue.class)